RdenBlaauwen/PSMAA/DEV.md

 Fortunately, it wasn't necessary.
 Testing showed that just using an RG8 buffer, without any hoops and special cramming methods, produced a virtually indistinguishable result from using RG16f.
 So I'm just using RG8 from now on.

-# TODO

-- Test performance difference between edge detection (with CMAA2's local contrast adaptation) when delta pass is used vs when it is calculated directly.
-- Consider adding modifier to delta deetction which boosts luma weights, just like in Marty's SMAA:
-  - `dot(abs(A - B), float3(0.229, 0.587, 0.114) * 1.33);`
-- Test difference between `SMAASampleLevelZeroOffset` and `SMAASampleOffset`
-- Test perf difference between using Offset sample methods (LordBean) vs using pre-calculated offsets calculated in a VS (native SMAA)
-- Try optimizing the library so that it's the max functions can be used